-(1) In the study programs in Geoscience, Geoecology and Applied & Environmental Geoscience culminating in an examination for a Master of Science (M.Sc.) degree (hereinafter: Master's degree programs) use the European Credit Transfer and Accumulation System (ECTS), i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's likely workload.
+(1) In the study program in Astro and Particle Physics culminating in an examination for a Master of Science (M. Sc.) (hereinafter: Master's program) uses the European Credit Transfer and Accumulation System (ECTS), i.e., all components of the program are allocated ECTS credit points, the number of which is in line with the student's foreseeable workload.
+One credit point assumes a workload for the students of 30 hours in class and in private study, unless otherwise stipulated in the module handbook.

-(2) The Master's programs are composed of modules.
-The type, contents and workload of the required modules and the credit points allocated to them is set out in the Special Provisions of these exam regulations.
+(2) The Master's program has a modular structure.
+The type, contents and workload of the required modules and the credit points allocated to them is set out in the Special Provisions of these exam regulations and/or in the module handbook.